christianalfoni/react-states/README.md

 };
 ```

 The `transition` function is used to ensure type safety.
 It is not strictly necessary, but TypeScript does not have exact return types.
 That means you only get errors on lacking properties.
-The `transition` function ensures exact types on your state and commands.
+The `transition` function ensures exact types on your state and effects.

 ### match